 Gain a Global perspective

 When you become a practicing physician, your work will bring you into contact with patients coming from a diversity of cultural backgrounds.
-By studying in All Saints University, you get the chance of linking up and connecting with people who hail from lots of diverse cultures from day one, giving you a more global perspective.
+By studying in a Caribbean medical school, you get the chance of linking up and connecting with people who hail from lots of diverse cultures from day one, giving you a more global perspective.

 As most Caribbean medical schools have affiliations with several teaching hospitals, it accords medical students the opening of taking part in clinical rotations across the US with some even offering global opportunities.
 A Caribbean Medical University like the AUA even put into place elective clinical rotations in India and Canada.